Charles Divine: Early life and education

+Career

-Divine was born in Binghamton, New York (January 20, 1889) and graduated from Cornell University in 1911, where he worked for The Cornell Daily Sun and was a member of the Quill and Dagger society.
-He worked as a reporter for the New York Sun until 1916, when he became a full-time writer.
-In 1917 he enlisted (having been rejected at first for being underweight) and fought in France in the 27th Division.
+Divine worked as a reporter for The New York Sun until 1916, when he became a full-time writer.
+In 1917, after being previously rejected due to being underweight, he enlisted and fought in the 27th Division during World War I, where he served in France.
 Following the war he published books of poems and plays up to 1936, when he took up farming.

-Subsequently he was a Senior Instructor in English in Triple Cities College, Endicott, until 1948.
+He was a Senior Instructor in English in Triple Cities College, now Binghamton University, in Endicott, New York, until 1948.
 He adapted two of his short plays for comedy films.
 His novel Cognac Hill was about love on the Western Front.
 In addition to his books he published more than 100 short stories.
-Some of his poems were reprinted in magazines during the Second World War and a line from one of them, At the Lavender Lantern (referring to a café in Greenwich Village), inspired the name of a book Onions in the Stew.
-He died May 8, 1950 in Bay Pines, Florida.
+Some of his poems were reprinted in magazines during the World War II and a line from one of them, At the Lavender Lantern, referring to a café in Greenwich Village, inspired the name of a book Onions in the Stew.

+Death

+Divine died May 8, 1950, in Bay Pines, Florida.